avoicule/AWS-CSA-2019-study-notes/Course/EC2/README.md

 * Termination protection is turned off by default.
 * The EBS root volume by default is deleted at termination.
+* The root volume is NOW encrypting, however you can add EBS volumes as encrypted.
+The root volumes can also use a third party tool  such as bit locker to encrypt the root volume.
 * Default AMI's (provided by Amazon) cannot be encrypted.
 * Additional volumes can be encrypted.
+* When you terminate a EC2 instance by default the root volume is delated, however additional volumes are not.

 ## Security groups - Lab